itsmebonny/pacsproj/README.md

 - Heat diffusion
 - Stokes problem

 There is an abstract class `Solver` that the user can extend to solve other variational problems.
 We prepared two scripts to generate the data for the two problems mentioned above.
-The scripts are `scripts/HeatDatasetGen.py` and `scripts/StokesDatasetGen.py`.
-These two scripts solve the two problems and create the dataset.
+The script is `scripts/HeatDatasetGen.py`.
+This script solves the problem and create the dataset.
 As for the section above, it is possible to modify the output directory which is stored in the variable `output_dir`, the directory in which the mesh are stored modifying the variable `mesh_dir` and the number of samples to generate which is stored in the variable `ngraphs`.
 In the same cell the user can modify the parameters of the problem.
-The script that solves Stokes is here just as a proof of concept, as it should need a few tweaks in order to solve the problem correctly.

 To run the script, the user can run the command